mbalestrini/GDS-Cell-Library-Render/README.md

 ELABORATE: How to run the script internally in blender with some json file

-ELABORATE: Internal parameters at the beginning of the `library_cell_render.py` file
+ELABORATE: Internal parameters at the beginning of the `library_cell_render.py` file (ex: changing render resolution)

 TODO: example call to `gds_to_json.py`

 TODO: example render call (`./run_sky130_fd_sc_hd__renders.sh` )